-No, non-member athletic directors and team physicians may request access to the schools that they are affiliated with as part of the athletic health care team.
+Only athletic trainers who are members of NATA may gain access to PASS.
+School athletic directors and team physicians may be invited to access profiles for the schools that they are affiliated with as part of the athletic health care team.

 I am not an NATA member, but would like access.
 How do I apply?

 Complete the non-member request application found on pass.nata.org.
 Once filled out, you should receive a response in 48 hours.

 If a document serves as evidence for multiple sub standards, must I post the document each time?

 Yes, you must upload the document to each substandard that is applies to.